orxfun/orx-meta/README.md

 Then, the macro defines the queue types exactly as we saw in the expansion with only one difference.
 It adds the traits listed in elements as requirements to elements of the queues, and it requires the queues to implement these traits themselves.

-* We implement `Draw for EmptyScreen` where we define the behavior in the absence of an element.
+* We provide the straightforward **identity** definition with `Draw for ScreenSingle` implementation.
-* We implement `Draw for Screen` where we define how to compose the common behavior when there are multiple elements.
+* We implement `Draw for Screen` where we define how to **compose** the common behavior when there are multiple elements.

-Note that it is possible to omit the `elements` block in the macro.
-In this case, we could've added literally any elements to the queue, while the queue would be statically-typed in its elements.

 #### Potential Use Case #1: As a Collection

-Although it is statically-typed, we can still use the queue as a collection.
-But recall that we have to know types of all elements during compile time.
+Although it is statically-typed, we can still use the queue as a collection of heterogeneous types when we know types of all elements during compile time.
 This fits to situations where we instantiate the collection during the start up of a service.

 We often parse configuration files into the collection.
 For instance, we can have a json file listing components to be included in the screen.